After Brexit: Roadmap for a leap in the dark

 Day Two of the summit and, if it is to be Brexit, leaders of the 27 other states will confer without Cameron in the room - a pattern Britons will have to get used to.
 Article 50 sets a two-year limit on divorce talks.
 The EU must fill a Britain-sized hole in its budget and reassure millions of EU citizens living in Britain and Britons on the continent of their future rights.

-EU leaders may push for a quick show of unity on more integration.
+EU leaders, notably Germany and France, may push for a quick show of unity on more integration.
 Divisions between Berlin and Paris on managing the euro zone probably rule out a big move on that front before both hold elections in 2017.
-Closer EU defense cooperation, without skeptical Britain, may be revived.
+Closer EU defence cooperation, without sceptical Britain, may be revived.
 A major EU security policy review is already on the summit agenda.

-Other initiatives, aimed at blunting Marine Le Pen's far-right, eurosceptic bid for the French presidency in 2017, could include a push to create more jobs, especially for the young.
+Other initiatives, aimed at blunting Marine Le Pen's far-right, eurosceptic bid for the French presidency in 2017, could include a push to stimulate job creation, especially among the young.

-However, others, including summit chairman Tusk from Poland, caution against alienating voters by moving ahead too fast.
-Tusk argues British voters have shown many in Europe are reluctant.
+"Brexit or not, we have to think about what comes next," French Finance Minister Michel Sapin told Reuters.
+"France will speak.
+Germany expects us to.
+We'll need to ... work together and not alienate the others from a Franco-German initiative."

-EU leaders must give the executive Commission a negotiating mandate.
-Some in Britain see exit discussions lasting longer than two years to include talks on new trade terms.
+The Council of EU leaders must give the executive Commission a negotiating mandate.
+Some in Britain see exit discussions lasting longer than two years.
 But an extension requires an EU unanimity that few in Brussels expect.

-Some suggest talks with Britain on its future trade terms can run in parallel.
-Juncker has said the EU's priority would be a two-year divorce, then talks starting "with a blank slate".
+Some suggest talks with Britain on its future trade terms can run in parallel to the exit talks.
+Juncker, who spoke to reporters over lunch in Paris on Tuesday, ruled that out: "After the two years, we'll negotiate relations with a blank slate," he said.

 FROM DAY 7 - NOTHING (AND EVERYTHING) CHANGES; HELLO ESTONIA

 After a Brexit vote, all EU laws apply in Britain until two years after London starts the process to leave.
 Then none would apply.
 Meanwhile, British lawmakers sit in the EU parliament, Hill in the Commission, thousands of Britons would go on working as EU civil servants and British ministers sit in EU councils.
-But they will have no real voice and Britain would be expected to renounce its EU presidency in the second half of 2017; Estonia might come forward to start its first stint in the chair six months early.
-Other solutions include new member Croatia being slotted in.
+But they will have no real voice and Britain plans to renounce its EU presidency in the second half of 2017; Estonia would come forward to start its first stint in the chair six months early.

 Whatever the referendum's outcome, a host of other EU plans, shelved for fear of alienating British voters, will come out of cold storage, including energy-saving rules to limit the power of toasters and kettles.
-Dealing with the fallout from a Swiss referendum on EU migration and a Dutch rejection of the EU trade deal with Ukraine will get back on track, as will a review of the EU's seven-year budget, which covers a period out to 2020.
+Dealing with the fallout from a Swiss referendum on EU migration and a Dutch rejection of the EU trade deal with Ukraine will get back on track, as will a review of the EU's seven-year budget.

 If Britain votes to stay in, some, notably in France, fear a new British-led push to free up EU markets and rein in regulation.
-Some British officials see a mandate to do just that after a referendum win, though others doubt that Cameron, if he survives at all, would have much appetite for deeper EU engagement amid post-campaign Conservative blood-letting.
+Others doubt that Cameron, if he survives at all, would have much appetite for deeper EU engagement amid post-referendum Conservative blood-letting.

 A post-Brexit relationship between Britain and the EU is the great unknown.
-Many EU leaders, wary of eurosceptic voters at home, are determined Britain cannot have access to EU trade and financial markets if it wants to keep out EU workers and refuse to contribute to the EU budget.
-"Out means out," they say.
+Many EU leaders, wary of eurosceptic voters at home, are determined Britain cannot have access to EU trade and financial markets if it wants to keep out EU workers.
+"All four freedoms, or none," is how EU officials refer to free movement of goods, services, capital and labour in the EU treaty.
+Others put it more even starkly: "Out means out."

 END OF THE ROAD?